LucasJSch/LucasJSch/README.md

 I'm a passionate Software Engineer from Buenos Aires, Argentina.

-Currently working as Robotics Simulation Engineer @ [Unreal Empowerment](https://unrealempowerment.com/), helping to simulate the (yet) Unreal!
+Currently working as a Computer Vision Engineer @ [Optriment](https://optriment.com/), developing CV pipelines to generate cool metrics from cameras!

 Always looking for new awesome technical challenges, eager to learn new things and do meaningful work that impacts positively in our world.
 I love to learn new stuff, understand how complex systems work, and transform theoretical ideas into real things.
 Translated into my work, I love all aspects of